An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Concluding Remarks and Future Problems

+\item Notice that in Theorem \ref{decincgen} we used the truncation method.
+This method is applicable to an arbitrary bounded self-adjoint operator.
+Since the operator $i\widehat{\sqrt{T}J\sqrt{T}}$ is a bounded self-adjoint operator, one can approximate the eigenvalues lying outside the bounds of the essential spectrum of $i\widehat{\sqrt{T}J\sqrt{T}}$.
+This indicates the scope for further applications of the truncation method in the symplectic spectral theory.

+\item In this article, we developed an infinite-dimensional version of Theorem 11(ii) of \cite{rjt01}.
+The article \cite{rjt01} contains several other results for symplectic eigenvalues of matrices.
+Finding analogues of these results to the infinite-dimension is an interesting project to consider.

+\end{enumerate} Furthermore, there is a scope for studying infinite-dimensional problems arising from the symplectic spectrum.

-Tiju Cherian John thanks the Fulbright Scholar Program and United States-India Educational Foundation for providing funding and other support to conduct this research through a Fulbright-Nehru Postdoctoral Fellowship (Grant number: 2594/FNPDR/2020).
-V.B.
-Kiran Kumar wishes to thank KSCSTE, Kerala, for financial support via the YSA-Research project.
-Anmary Tonny is supported by the INSPIRE PhD Fellowship of the Department of Science and Technology, Govt of India.
+\bmhead{Acknowledgements} Tiju Cherian John thanks the Fulbright Scholar Program and United States-India Educational Foundation for providing funding and other support to conduct this research through a Fulbright-Nehru Postdoctoral Fellowship (Grant number: 2594/FNPDR/2020), he also acknowledges the United States Army Research Office MURI award on Quantum Network Science, awarded under grant number W911NF2110325 for partially funding this research.
+V. B. Kiran Kumar wishes to thank the SERB SURE Scheme (Project No. SUR/2022/003340) for the financial support.
+Anmary Tonny is supported by the INSPIRE PhD Fellowship of the Department of Science and Technology, Govt. of India.
+The authors would like to thank Akhila N. S. for her valuable suggestions.
+The authors are grateful to the Referee for his feedback, which helped us enhance the manuscript.